-- Resource management first, using multi-process system to allow control over memory and hardware utilization; ship only necessary components to fulfill partner requirements.
+- Prioritizing resource management, using multi-process system to allow control over memory and hardware utilization; ship only necessary components to fulfill partner requirements.

-- Customization and business logic through Lua scripting and extensions, allowing applications to be updated over network without firmware update.
+- Customizable through Lua scripting and extensions, allowing application UI and business logic to be updated over network without firmware update.